 Types of Installations

-The Tapflo Air Operated Double Diaphragm Pump is flexible to many types of installations.
+The Tapflo Air-Operated Double Diaphragm Pump is flexible to many types of installations.
 Furthermore, as the inlet and outlet ports can be rotated through 180º piping systems can also be simplified, reducing the work of the pump and the installer!
 Below are 3 types of installations which Tapflo Air Operated Diaphragm Pumps can be operated in:

 The piping system is designed so that the pump is fed with a positive suction head.
 This is the best way to install a pump when it is necessary to completely empty all the liquid from the suction tank or container, or where viscous products are being transferred.
 Note: Do not exceed 0.7 bar suction pressure as higher pressures than this may cause premature diaphragm failure and irregular pump operation such as siphoning.

 All Tapflo Air Operated Diaphragm Pumps can be submerged into the liquid and can act as a pneumatic submersible pump.
 It is important to ensure that all the components in contact with the fluid are chemically compatible.
-The air exhaust must also fed to atmosphere by means of a hose or “snorkel” so the pump can “breath”.
+The air exhaust must also be fed to the atmosphere by means of a hose or “snorkel” so the pump can “breath”.

 Below is an installation example showing “best practice” when installing a Tapflo Air Operated Diaphragm Pump.
 Our air valves are constructed for oil-free air.
 Lubricated air is not permitted and will damage the pump.
 However, if the air is very dry (laboratory air), the air may be lubricated with water.
-The maximum allowed air pressure is 8 bar, and as a preventative measure, the air must be filtered to at least 5 micron or less.
+The maximum allowed air pressure is 8 bar, and as a preventative measure, the air must be filtered to at least 5 microns or less.
 Recommended air quality according to PN-ISO8573-1:2010 is particles class 6, water class 7 and oil class 4.

 To facilitate the operation of the pump, and cater for the above parameters, we recommend an air treatment system connected to the air supply.